graemerocher/micronaut-oraclecloud-workshop/lab_aop/lab_aop.md

     }
     </copy>

-The annotation itself is annotated with [@Around](https://docs.micronaut.io/latest/api/io/micronaut/aop/Around.html) which indicates this interceptor will be applied around a method invocation and the `@Type` annotation is used to indicate the implementation interceptor.
+The annotation itself is annotated with [@Around](https://docs.micronaut.io/latest/api/io/micronaut/aop/Around.html) which indicates this interceptor will be applied "around" a method invocation (i.e. it runs before and after the method) and the `@Type` annotation is used to indicate the implementation interceptor.

 ## Apply the Annotation to a Bean

-Now apply the `@Logged` annotation to the `getInitialOwners()` method you defined in the previous lab:
+Now apply the `@Logged` annotation to the `getInitialOwners()` method you defined in `OwnerService` in the previous lab:

     <copy>
     @Logged